This page describes the architectural choices that affect your Filestore instances.

 A Filestore instance consists of a single NFS file share with configurable export settings and default Unix permissions.
 For more information about these settings and how they affect access, see Access Control.

 Filestore automatically encrypts your data before it travels outside of the instance to the underlying durable storage layer.
-The durable storage behind each Filestore instance is encrypted with system-defined keys.
+The durable storage behind each Filestore instance is encrypted with system-defined keys that users cannot control.
 Additionally, Google distributes Filestore data across multiple physical disks in a manner that users do not control.

 When you delete a Filestore instance, Google discards the cipher keys, rendering the data irretrievable as per the description in Data deletion on Google Cloud Platform.
 Once the data is deleted, this process is irreversible.

-You must create a Filestore instance in the same Google Cloud project and VPC network as any clients that connect to it, unless you're using shared VPC.
+You must create a Filestore instance in the same Google Cloud project and VPC network as any clients that connect to it, unless you're using shared VPC or have a VPN connection between the client and Filestore instance networks.
 All internal IP addresses in the selected VPC network can connect to the Filestore instance.

 In shared VPC, the Network Admin of the host project can create Filestore instances on the shared VPC network.
 Once created, these instances can be mounted on service project clients from any attached service projects.
 However, service projects cannot directly create Filestore instances on the shared VPC network.
 For details, see Known issues.

-In scenarios where service project clients are on a different VPC network than the Filestore instance and VPC network peering is enabled, you can mount the Filestore instance by following the instructions on Mounting file shares on clients in a remote network.
+In scenarios where service project clients are on a different VPC network than the Filestore instance and VPC network peering is enabled, you can mount the Filestore instance by following the instructions on Mounting file shares on remote clients.

 If you are using a VPC network other than the default network, you might need to create firewall rules to enable communication with Filestore instances.
 For more information, see Configuring Firewall Rules.